-The essential point of the above link orientation conventions is as follows.
-When going along the smallest red loop in $\tcP$ around a vertex $v\in\cT$ counterclockwise, we will encounter even number (due to the resolvation) of red links with the direction along or opposite to our direction (for example, the red loop inside the green strip around vertex 4 in \fig{fig:torus}).
-Using the conventions in \fig{fig:direction}, the red link direction is opposite to the counterclockwise direction if and only if: (1) The red link is dual to a black link in $\cT$ such that $v$ is the initial point of this black link.
-This corresponds to the case in \fig{fig:regular1}; (2) The red link is a resolved new link inside a triangle in $\cT$ such that $v$ is the first point of this triangle, i.e. the $0$ point of the triangle $\langle 012\rangle$.
-This is the case in \fig{fig:regular2}.
-If the total number of the red links with opposite direction is odd, the vertex $v$ will be called Kasteleyn-oriented.
-Since the smallest loop in $\tcP$ around $v$ has even number of red links, it does not matter whether we use counterclockwise or clockwise conventions.
-Under the above construction, we relate the zeroth Stiefel-Whitney homology class $w_0$ in \eq{eq:w0} and the orientations of links in $\tcP$, i.e. $w_0$ is the summation of all non-Kasteleyn-oriented vertices:
+The essential point of the aforementioned link orientation conventions can be explained as follows.
+When traveling along the smallest red loop in $\tcP$ around vertex $v\in\cT$ counterclockwise, we encounter even numbers of red links (due to the resolvation) with the direction along or opposite to our direction (for example, the red loop inside the green strip around vertex 4 in \fig{fig:torus}).
+Using the conventions in \fig{fig:direction}, the red link direction is opposite the counterclockwise direction if and only if (1) the red link is dual to a black link in $\cT$ such that $v$ is the initial point of this black link (this corresponds to the case in \fig{fig:regular1}) or (2) the red link is resolved to a new link inside a triangle in $\cT$ such that $v$ is the first point of this triangle, i.e., the $0$ point of triangle $\langle 012\rangle$ (this is the case in \fig{fig:regular2}).
+If the total number of red links with opposite directions is odd, the vertex $v$ is considered Kasteleyn-oriented.
+As the smallest loop in $\tcP$ around $v$ has an even number of red links, it does not matter whether we use counterclockwise or clockwise conventions.
+Under the above construction, we relate the zeroth Stiefel--Whitney homology class $w_0$ in \eq{eq:w0} and the orientation of links in $\tcP$, i.e., $w_0$ is the summation of all non-Kasteleyn-oriented vertices.

-Since the zeroth Stiefel-Whitney homology class $[w_0]$ for any oriented surface is trivial, we have $w_0=\partial S$ for some singular line $S$.
-If we further reverse the directions of links in $\tcP$ crossing the singular lines $S$ as shown in \fig{fig:convention:2}, then all the vertices in $\cT$ will be Kasteleyn-oriented.
-This is because this operation only changes the Kasteleyn property of the singular vertices in $w_0$ while preserving this property for all other vertices, including those in the interval of $S$.
-After all the above procedure, we relate the vanishing of the zeroth Stiefel-Whitney homology class $[w_0]$ to the property of Kasteleyn orientation of the smallest loop around each vertex.
+As the zeroth Stiefel--Whitney homology class $[w_0]$ for any oriented surface is trivial, we have $w_0=\partial S$ for some singular line $S$.
+If we further reverse the direction of the links in $\tcP$, thus crossing the singular lines $S$ as shown in \fig{fig:convention:2}, then all of the vertices in $\cT$ are Kasteleyn-oriented, as this operation only changes the Kasteleyn property of the singular vertices in $w_0$ while preserving this property for all other vertices, including those in the interval of $S$.
+After completing the procedure above, we relate the vanishing of the zeroth Stiefel--Whitney homology class $[w_0]$ to the property of Kasteleyn orientation of the smallest loop around each vertex.